 The Acer ConceptD 7 Ezel Pro is another powerful creative laptop that is a brilliant choice for animating on.
 It features high-end Nvidia RTX graphics, which makes it an excellent choice for people looking to animate complex 3D scenes.
 The Pantone-validated 4K IPS screen is also by far one of the best we've seen in a laptop, and when we reviewed it we found animations look fantastic.

 We found that the power and speed of this laptop also ensures smooth rendering.
 It's expensive, and it's not the thinnest or lightest laptop on this list, but it's well worth investing in if you're looking for a real workhorse to animate on.
 See our Acer ConceptD 7 Ezel Pro review for more.

 The Surface Book 3 is a stylish, brilliantly-built laptop for animation.
 It's got one of the nicest displays you can get on a portable, which means your animations are going to look sublime, and it's a touchscreen as well, which works brilliantly with the Surface Pen stylus - which is sold separately.

-It runs Windows 10, so you've got access to the most popular animation suites on the market, and it's thin and light enough to carry around with you with ease.
+It's not just a looker, either.
+It comes with some incredibly powerful specs, and you can even configure it to come with a discrete GPU to handle even 3D animations.
+It runs Windows 11, so you've got access to the most popular animation suites on the market, and we found this laptop to be thin and light enough to carry around with you with ease.

+Best of all, its 2-in-1 design allows you to work on its touchscreen, and the included stylus means sketching is a joy.
 It's nice and affordable as well, compared to some of the more expensive laptops on this list, and while the battery life isn't the longest, at around 9 hours, it's still pretty impressive, and should get you through a work day before you need to plug it in to charge.